 She stands slightly taller than the average American woman at 5 feet 6¼ inches (168.3 cm).
 Her distinctive height and personality have helped her stand out in Hollywood.

-Her venture into equity investment with Behave candy suggests growing business interests.
+Her venture into equity investment with Behave Candy suggests growing business interests.
 Many celebrities are now moving from being simple endorsers to becoming investors and business owners.

 With possible reboots of shows like “Girls5eva,” “Dawson’s Creek,” and “Cougar Town” potentially in the works, her cultural relevance remains strong.
-These projects could further increase Busy Philipps net worth in coming years.
+These projects could further increase Busy Philipps net worth in the coming years.